genomic-medicine-sweden/meta-val/README.md

 8. **Perform quality check**
    - Conduct quality checks on the classified reads using `FASTQC` and `MultiQC` to ensure the accuracy of the data.

-## Blue Pipeline - Verify User-Defined TaxIDs
+## Blue Workflow - Verify User-Defined TaxIDs

-All steps are the same as the **Orange Pipeline** except using user-defined TaxIDs instead of extracting viral TaxIDs.
+All steps are the same as the **Orange Workflow** except using user-defined TaxIDs instead of extracting viral TaxIDs.

 ## Usage